-The company are committed to promoting and maintaining the highest level of ethical standards in relation to all business activities.
+Health Care Resourcing Group Ltd (the company) are committed to promoting and maintaining the highest level of ethical standards in relation to all business activities.
 Its reputation for maintaining lawful business practices is of paramount importance and this Policy is designed to preserve these values and prevent against Modern Slavery, which encompasses slavery, servitude, human trafficking and forced labour.

 Purpose & Scope

 This statement is made under our legal and regulatory obligations pursuant to section 54(1) of the UK’s Modern Slavery Act 2015 (the Act) and sets out the steps we have and continue to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

 The company are proud of the group wide conditions under which employees, temporary workers and contractors are engaged.
 Given the nature of our business, our Board and Senior Management teams each consider that there is minimal risk (approximating to no risk) that, either within the Group or across our limited supply chains which support our business activities, we are in any way involved in or even tangentially supportive of, or complicit in slavery and human trafficking.

 The employment and procurement practices operated by the businesses within the Group ensure that the companies within our Group are rightly viewed as excellent and supportive employers.